Fadel Al-Aboud: Formation of the second government

-After the Battle of Maysalun on 24 July 1920 and occupation of Damascus by French forces, The city of Deir Ezzor was in a state of chaos and insecurity, which prompted Al-Hassan to form his second government, Which has done excellent services in protecting the city and maintaining the security of its people despite its limited capabilities.
+After the Battle of Maysalun on 24 July 1920 and occupation of Damascus by French forces, the city of Deir ez-Zor was in a state of chaos and insecurity, which prompted Al-Hassan to form his second government, which has done excellent services in protecting the city and maintaining the security of its people despite its limited capabilities.

 This government continued its work until 23 November 1920, when it was dissolved by a decision of the French occupation authorities.

 Syrian National Congress

 Al-Hassan represented the Euphrates region at the Syrian National Congress held in late June 1919, which proclaimed the independence of Syria and establishment of the Syrian Arab Kingdom on 8 March 1920, and appointed Faisal bin Sharif Hussein as a king.
 Al-Hassan participated in the coronation of Faisal as king of Iraq on 23 August 1921 and supported his inauguration.